 TUESDAY, FEBRUARY 5, 2002 Reflecting what officials called an historic commitment to trust management and reform, Secretary of Interior Gale Norton released her department's fiscal year 2003 budget on Monday.
 As Norton had previewed to tribal leaders last week, the proposed budget includes an increase of $83.6 million for trust activities.
 "These additional dollars are necessary to address the long overdue changes that I am committed to making in our Indian trust program," she said.
 Of the amount, $34.8 million would support trust programs at the Bureau of Indian Affairs and $48.8 million would go to the Office of the Special Trustee for American Indians, the office charged with oversight of $3.1 billion in tribal and individual assets.
-In a statement, OST Deputy David Gilbert called the 44 percent increase the largest ever requested, raising total funding to $159 million.
+In a statement, OST Deputy David Gilbert called the 44 percent increase the the largest ever requested, raising total funding to $159 million.
 But beyond the money, which brings total trust dollars at the Department of Interior to over $300 million, Norton had few other Indian-related increases to push.
 After seeing a significant gain during the final years of the Clinton administration, President Bush is proposing just a $22.9 million increase at the Bureau of Indian Affairs.
 The request brings total funding at the BIA to $2.2 billion, an increase of just one percent over fiscal year 2002 levels.
 Budget documents provided by the department put a spin on the figure, however, noting it is a "sustained" 20 percent increase over 2000.
 Tribal leaders, however, haven't been satisfied with the news.
 Noting that the BIA has been historically neglected, National Congress of American Indians President Tex Hall said the trust funding is "just a small portion" of what is needed in Indian Country.
 "There's no consultation on the budget," he said of the overall dollars being sought at the department.
 "It's disappointing."
 Keith Harper, the Native American Rights Fund attorney whose class action has stained the Bush administration, said Norton's budget reflected only that she is facing contempt charges.
 "History has shown they pay attention they they are forced to pay attention," he said.
 "It's too little, too late."
 Beyond trust, the budget continues President Bush's campaign pledge to reduce the construction and repair backlog at Indian schools, raising the total education program funding to $522.8 million.
 The budget also pushes an $11.9 million privatization effort designed to improve educational achievement at 69 of the lowest-performing schools still operated by the BIA.
 Other increases include:

 - Tribal priority allocations (TPA) - A $23.4 million increase to $775.5 million.
 TPAs are critical to the daily operation of tribal governments and essential services.